oanskyy/three-3d-cube/readme.md

 npm run dev
 ```
 This will start the server and open your default browser to your localhost.
 The site will reload automatically as you make changes to your code.

+a posititon is a prop of the mesh
+that position is a vector3
+vector3 has 3 props xyz